Powerlearnproject/se-assignment-day-2-git-and-github-BrendaJebet-1/README.md

 - Forking and cloning differs since Forking creates a separate copy on a remote server while cloning down;oads entire repository to your computer.

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
+- Issues let you track your work on GitHub.
+When you mention an issue in another issue or pull request, the issue's timeline reflects the cross-reference so that you can keep track of related work.
+To indicate that work is in progress, you can link an issue to a pull request.
+When the pull request merges, the linked issue automatically closes.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
-What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
+What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration
+challenge: Merge conflicts.
+Mismanaging permissions which can lead to unauthorized access or accidental changes to critical code.
+Complexity of Commands.
+Strategies that can be employed to overcome them include: Resolving conflicts.
+Utilize pull requests for code reviews and discussions, to ensure that changes are reviewed before merging into the main branch.
+Practicing on the git commands.